wentam/unified-inhibit/README.md

-# unified-inhibit

-## The problem

-Linux wakelocks/inhibitors are a fragmented nightmare.
+## Linux wakelocks/inhibitors are a fragmented nightmare.

-If you're a user, you pretty much need to be running gnome or KDE for inhibitors to work correctly.
+If you're a user, you pretty much need to be running gnome or KDE for inhibitors to work correctly and reliably.
 If you're an application developer, you need to support a long list of inhibitor mechanisms to get things working reliably everywhere.
 It's painful for everyone.